Columbia Icefield Adventure: Tickets and Tips

 3. Walking on the Athabasca Glacier

-We have visited many glaciers around the world, and there are very few opportunities where you can actually get out onto the glacier.
-This experience is truly what makes the Athabasca Icefield Adventure special – it’s a surreal, humbling experience to stand on a living piece of ice that formed thousands of years ago and still flows slowly down the mountain today.
+We have visited many glaciers around the world, and there are very few places where you can actually get out onto a glacier.
+This experience is truly what makes the Columbia Icefield Adventure special.
+It’s a surreal, humbling experience to stand on a living piece of ice that formed thousands of years ago and still flows slowly down the mountain today.

 Once your Ice Explorer comes to a stop, you’ll step out onto the Athabasca Glacier, and it’s likely a moment you’ll never forget.
-Surrounded by towering peaks and a floor of ancient ice, life on the glacier feels otherworldly.
-The air is crisp, the landscape is quiet, and under your feet is a thick sheet of ice that’s been slowly flowing for thousands of years.
+You’ll be surrounded by towering peaks standing on a floor of ancient ice that’s been slowly flowing for thousands of years.

-Excited tourists explore the safe visiting area on the Athabasca Glacier on the Columbia Icefield tour by Pursuit.
+Visitors walking in the safe area on the Athabasca Glacier during the Columbia Icefield tour.

 The glacier surface can be wet and/or slippery in places, so watch your step and wear good, closed-toe shoes.
-There’s staff on site to answer questions and help make sure everyone stays within the safe zone.
+Staff are on-site to answer questions and help make sure everyone stays within the safe zone.
 As a real glacier, there are dangerous crevasses and unstable ice on the Athabasca Glacier, so please respect the safe zone boundaries.

 After your exciting walk on the Athabasca Glacier, you’ll reboard your Ice Explorer and take the return journey to the bus terminal.
 Here you’ll get back on a normal bus which will whisk you to the nearby Columbia Icefield Skywalk.

-The final stop on your Columbia Icefield Adventure, the Columbia Icefield Skywalk is a dramatic glass-floored walkway that juts out 280 metres (918 feet) above the Sunwapta Valley.
+The final stop on your Columbia Icefield Adventure is the Columbia Icefield Skywalk, a dramatic glass-floored walkway that juts out 280 metres (918 feet) above the Sunwapta Valley.

-The Skywalk itself is a thrilling experience especially if, like me, you’re a little afraid of heights.
+The Skywalk itself is a thrilling experience, especially if, like me, you’re a little afraid of heights.
 But the views are worth it: glaciers, waterfalls, and jagged peaks stretch in every direction.
 Interpretive signs along the route share the geology, ecology, and Indigenous stories of the region, adding depth to your experience.
-(There’s a non-glass bottom section for those who prefer).
+There’s also a non-glass-bottom section for those who prefer solid ground.

 You’ll walk along a short, interpretive path before reaching the main, horseshoe-shaped viewing platform.
 Plan to spend 30 – 45 minutes here taking in the views and learning about the powerful forces that shaped this landscape.